5 Reasons Black Box Penetration Testing Supports Cyber Resilience

 Why Does Cyber Resilience Matter?

 In short, it’s all about continuity.
 If your systems suffer unplanned outages, you’ll experience disruption to your operations that can lead to financial losses and reputational harm.
 Pursuing cyber resilience puts your organization in a better position to prevail.
-In this state, you may gain a competitive edge by creating more efficient operations.
+You may gain a competitive edge by creating more efficient operations in this state.

 Other benefits include: